Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

 Almost all software components on LUMI have received an update during the past system maintenance.
 The user-facing updates are:

--   The operating system is now SUSE Enterprise Linux 15 SP5 on the login nodes (formerly SP4), and the matching version of Cray Operating System on the compute nodes.
+-   The operating system is now SUSE Enterprise Linux 15 SP6 on the login nodes (formerly SP5), and the matching version of Cray Operating System on the compute nodes.

--   Slurm is upgraded to [version 23.02.7](https://slurm.schedmd.com/archive/slurm-23.02.7/man_index.html).
+-   Slurm is upgraded to [version 24.05.8](https://slurm.schedmd.com/archive/slurm-24.05.8/man_index.html).

 -   The libfabric CXI provider has also been upgraded to a newer version.

--   ROCm 6.0.3 is now the system-installed and default ROCm version and ROCm 5.2.3 is no longer on the system.
+-   ROCm 6.3.4 is now the system-installed and default ROCm version and ROCm 6.0.3 is no longer on the system.

-    The installed driver should be able to install ROCm version 5.6 to 6.2, but that does not imply that all of those versions will work with all versions of the Cray Programming Environment.
-Each version of the Cray Programming Environment has only been tested with one or two versions of ROCm.
+    The currently installed driver (`amdgpu` package) is version 6.3.60300-2084815 (and note that this is not the version returned by `rocm-smi` as the latter really returns the firmware version instead), and that driver is compatible with ROCm userland libraries from version 6.1 till 7.0.
+This does not imply that all of those versions will be fully functional on LUMI as each version of the Cray Programming Environment has only been tested with one or two versions of ROCm(tm).

+    E.g., none of the MPI implementations of the programming environment 25.09 or earlier can work with ROCm(tm) 7 to offer GPU-aware MPI.

 -   Two new programming environments have been installed, see the next section.

 **As after previous maintenance periods, the visualisation nodes in the `lumid` partition are not yet available as they require a slightly different setup.**

 ## Major changes to the programming environments